1. Get your highchair right!

 5. Buy products that make it easy for them to enjoy mealtime success.

-So many children struggle with cutlery – if you think about it, most children’s cutlery isn’t actually designed for children, they are just small versions of cutlery designed for adults.
+So many children struggle with utensils – if you think about it, most children’s utensils aren’t actually designed for children, they are just small versions of utensils designed for adults.
 Children don’t have the dexterity to hold them in a way that makes it easy to eat and that equals stress.
-So buy products that are designed to make it easy for them. doddl children’s cutlery is designed especially for little hands, with short, contoured handles that make it easy for babies and young children to hold and control.
+So buy products that are designed to make it easy for them. doddl children’s utensils are designed especially for little hands, with short, contoured handles that make it easy for babies and young children to hold and control.
 In turn this helps to encourage mealtime success, and makes mealtimes a lot less frustrating.